 Keeping the default wp-table prefix used by the WordPress database makes the site susceptible to SQL injection attacks.
 Changing the prefix to something original and distinct makes the site immune to such attacks.
 Plugins can be used to change the default prefix into an original one.

-Wp-config.php is one of the most vital files in the root directory as it holds data that WordPress uses to communicate with the database.
-By moving this file to a higher level of the root directory makes this file inaccessible for hackers.
+Wp-config.php is one of the most vital files in the root directory.
+It holds data that WordPress uses to communicate with the database.
+Moving this file to a higher root directory level makes it inaccessible to hackers.

 Restrict Directory Listing Using .htaccess

-Neglecting to put the code line ‘.htaccess’ in the ‘Option All –Indexes’ file allows the users to view the entire directory listing.
-By using this simple line of code, the site can be protected from intruders.
+Neglecting to put the code line ‘.htaccess’ in the ‘Option All –Indexes’ file allows users to view the entire directory listing.
+This simple line of code can protect the site from intruders.

 Disabling File Editing

-The WordPress File Editor, located inside the dashboard allows the admin to edit themes and files.
-If an intruder gets access to the Editor, they can change the code of the website bring the entire site down.
+The WordPress File Editor inside the dashboard allows the admin to edit themes and files.
+If intruders access the Editor, they can change the website’s code and down the entire site.
 Removing the Editor from the dashboard further fortifies the site.

 Conclusion